-The roots of asset pricing theory can be traced back to Markowitz theory (Markowitz; 1952, 1959).
-The Markowitz model is a single-period model, where an investor forms a portfolio at the beginning of the period, with the objective is to maximize the portfolio's expected return, subject to an acceptable level of risk (or minimize risk, subject to an acceptable expected return).
+The roots of asset pricing theory can be traced back to Markowitz's Theory (Markowitz; 1952, 1959).
+The Markowitz Model is a single-period model, where an investor forms a portfolio at the beginning of the period, with the objective to maximize the portfolio's expected return, subject to an acceptable level of risk (or minimize risk, subject to an acceptable expected return).
 The Capital Asset Pricing Model (CAPM) was developed by Sharpe (1964), Lintner (1965) and Mossin (1966) on the Markowitz framework.
-They showed that, assuming that investors use Markowitz theory in forming portfolios, in the presence of a risk-free asset, investors would choose a portfolio with a combination of risk-free asset and a market portfolio, tangent to efficient frontier; this would result in a linear relationship between the systematic risk (beta) of an asset and its return.
+They showed that, assuming that investors use Markowitz theory in forming portfolios, in the presence of a risk-free asset, investors would choose a portfolio with a combination of the risk-free assets and a market portfolio, tangent to efficient frontier; this would result in a linear relationship between the systematic risk (beta) of an asset and its return.
+Unfortunately, the CAPM is restricted by some of its unrealistic assumptions.
+Ross (1976) proposed the Arbitrage Pricing Model (APM), which is based on the premise that arbitrage opportunities should not exist in efficient financial markets.
+The APM assumes that there are a set of factors, which cause asset returns to systematically deviate from their expected values, and shows that an asset's expected return must be a linear function of its sensitivity to the common factors.
+However, the theory does not specify how many factors should be taken, nor does it identify the factors.